akihikodaki/dts/doc/dts_gsg/usr_guide/usage.rst

   * if pktgen is ``TRex``, the `X` in ``TREX:X`` is port id in TRex configuration file, e.g. /etc/trex_cfg.yaml.
   * if pktgen is ``IXIA``, the `X` is card id ,and the `Y` is port id, which configured in DTS_CFG_FOLDER/pktgen.cfg (./conf/pktgen.cfg by default).

-Here are an example for functional testing:
+Here is an example for functional testing:

 .. code-block:: console